Hand Pies. Tiny fist sized capsules of dough (fried or baked) that are used to contain and transport fabulous fillings into your gullet.

 I then add:

-2 Tablespoons of brown sugar
+2 teaspoons of cinnamon2 Tablespoons of brown sugar

 dash of salt